-For information about the proposed methodology for the SHLAA please read the methodology document.
+For information about the methodology for the SHLAA please read the methodology document:

 Land availability assessments

-The Strategic Housing Land Availability Assessment reports from 2008 to 2018 are available to download.
+The Strategic Housing Land Availability Assessment reports from 2008 to 2023 are available to download below.